blacknr51/ScrapiReddit/README.md

 - **Media archiving:** Optional media capture downloads linked images, GIFs, and videos alongside post metadata.
 - **Media filters:** Media filters let you keep only the assets you need (e.g., videos only or static images only).
 - **Flexible exports:** Save outputs as JSON and optionally flatten posts/comments into CSV for downstream analysis.
-- **Scriptable tooling:** Configurable CLI plus Python API for scripting and integration.
+- **Scriptable tooling:** Configurable CLI (config files + wizard) alongside a Python API for scripting and integration.

 ## Important Notes
 - Respect Reddit's [User Agreement](https://www.redditinc.com/policies/user-agreement) and local laws.
 Scraped data may have legal or ethical constraints.